← MRI Terms

 • Body mechanics

-Facet arthropathy is usually multifactorial.
-That means several factors work together over time.
-It is rarely caused by one posture, one workout, or one event.
+It is usually multifactorial — several factors working together over time — and rarely caused by one posture, one workout, or one event.

 How Doctors Decide Whether Facet Arthropathy Matters